Project-MONAI/monai-deploy-informatics-gateway/guidelines/mwm-srs.md

 #### Target Release

-MONAI Workload Manager R1
+MONAI Deploy Workload Manager R1

-### [REQ] MWM SHALL be able to route data to multiple sinks
+### (DX002) [REQ] MWM SHALL be able to route data to multiple sinks

-MWM shall allow multiple sinks to be linked to an application so output data can be exported to multiple destinations.
+MWM SHALL allow multiple sinks to be linked to an application so output data can be exported to multiple destinations.

 #### Background